dfinity/sol-rpc-canister/README.md

 2. This will open a `Draft PR` with the label `release`.
    1. Adapt the changelogs as needed.
    2. Go through the usual review process and merge when satisfied.
 3. Run the [`Publish`](https://github.com/dfinity/sol-rpc-canister/actions/workflows/publish.yml) workflow by clicking on `Run workflow`.
 The branch to use to run the workflow is typically `main`.
-The job will dop the following:
+The job will do the following:
    1. Create Git tags.
    2. Publish crates on crates.io.
    3. Create a Github pre-release.